 Employees and contractors will reside in camp accommodations while working on the Project during all phases of the Project.
+Project staff (employees and contractors) will stay at the camp when practical and when another option is not available.

 To minimize traffic on the Kluskus and Kluskus-Ootsa Forest Service Roads (FSRs), employees and contractors will be bused or shuttled to the mine site from defined pick up points.
 Employees will not be allowed to drive personal vehicles to the mine site, except under limited and identified circumstances.
 To manage traffic along the Kluskus and Kluskus-Ootsa FSRs, bus and/or shuttle drivers will be required to: adhere to speed limits, adjust speed to road conditions, and implement procedures for approaching vehicles with oversize/overweight loads.